ibm-cloud-docs/key-protect/delete-dual-auth-keys.md

 The other user must have _Manager_ access policy for the instance or key in order to authorize the key for deletion.
 {: note}

+## Purging a key that holds dual authorization in the console
+{: #delete-dual-auth-keys-set-key-deletion-console-purge}
+{: ui}

+Four hours after the other user with a _Manager_ access policy has authorized the key for deletion, it can be purged by one of the users as long as they hold [the _KeyPurge_ attribute](/docs/key-protect?topic=key-protect-grant-access-keys#grant-access-keys-specific-functions).

+This can be done by clicking the ⋯ icon to open a list of options for the key that you want to purge and then clicking **Purge**.
+If you cannot delete the key, make sure it has been at least four hours since the key was authorized for deleting by another user and that you hold the _KeyPurge_ attribute.

 ## Authorize deletion for a key with the API
 {: #delete-dual-auth-keys-set-key-deletion-api}